-- Having a relationship of concern with a controlling adult or young person (this may involve physical and/or emotional abuse and/or gang activity) - Entering and/or leaving vehicles driven by unknown adults - Possessing unexplained amounts of money, expensive clothes or other items - Frequenting areas known for risky activities - Being groomed or abused via the Internet and mobile technology; and
+- Having a relationship of concern with a controlling adult or young person (this may involve physical and/or emotional abuse and/or gang activity) - Entering and/or leaving vehicles driven by unknown adults - Possessing unexplained amounts of money, expensive clothes or other items - Frequenting areas known for risky activities

-- Having unexplained contact with hotels, taxi companies or fast food outlets. - Missing for periods of time (CSE and County Lines)
+- Being groomed or abused via the Internet and mobile technology; and - Having unexplained contact with hotels, taxi companies or fast food outlets. - Missing for periods of time (CSE and county lines)

-5. Emotional Abuse
+5. Emotional abuse

-Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
-It may involve conveying to children that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
-It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
+Emotional abuse is the persistent emotional maltreatment of a child/young person such as to cause severe and persistent adverse effects on the child/young person's emotional development.
+It may involve conveying to children/young people that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
+It may include not giving the child/young person opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond the child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
-It may also involve seeing or hearing the ill-treatment of another person.
-It may involve serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
+These may include interactions that are beyond the child/young person's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child/young person.
+It may involve serious bullying (including cyber bullying), causing children/young people frequently to feel frightened or in danger, or the exploitation or corruption of children/young people.
 Some level of emotional abuse is involved in all types of maltreatment.